Legal Guidance Throughout the Divorce Process Serving Rochester, NY

 Getting a divorce can be an emotional and challenging experience.
-The end of your marriage affects nearly every aspect of your life, as you must settle matters such as child custody and visitation, child support, and property division.
+The end of your marriage affects nearly every aspect of your life, as you must settle family law matters such as child custody and visitation, child support, and property division.

-At Duke Law Firm, P.C., we aim to settle issues with as little animosity as possible.
+At Duke Law Firm, P.C., our divorce lawyers aim to settle issues with as little animosity as possible.
 Our Rochester divorce lawyers deliver personalized attention and compassionate representation to understand our clients’ goals.
-By attending to the details of each case and applying our extensive knowledge of the law, we develop thoughtful solutions for our clients.
+By attending to the details of each case and applying our extensive knowledge of the family law, we develop thoughtful solutions for our clients.

-If you need help with your divorce in Rochester, please contact us at (585) 449-4987 today.
+If you need help with your divorce in Rochester, NY, please contact our Rochester office at (585) 449-4987 today.

 You can also file for a fault-based divorce for any of the following reasons:

 - Imprisonment for three years or more

 - Living separate and apart